 - a.
-With the exception of the demand, which the claimant shall serve by certified mail-return receipt requested upon the respondent, each party shall be deemed to have consented that any other papers, notices, or process necessary or proper for the continuation of an arbitration under these rules, and for any court action in connection therewith or for the entry of judgment on any award made thereunder, may be served upon such party by: - 1.
-Mail addressed to such party or its attorney at the last known address; or

-- 2. Personal service, within or outside the state where the arbitration has been or is to be held, provided that reasonable opportunity to be heard with regard to the dispute is or has been granted to the party. - b.
-The AAA, the arbitrator and the parties may also use overnight delivery or electronic facsimile transmission (fax), or electronic mail (e-mail) to give the notices required by these rules. - c.
-Unless otherwise instructed by the AAA or by the arbitrator, any documents submitted by any party to the AAA or to the arbitrator shall simultaneously be provided to the other party or parties to the arbitration. - d.
-Unless otherwise instructed by the AAA or by the arbitrator, all written communications made by any party to the AAA or to the arbitrator shall simultaneously be provided to the other party or parties to the arbitration. - e.
-Failure to provide the other party with copies of communication made to the AAA or to the arbitrator may prevent the AAA or the arbitrator from acting on any requests or objections contained therein. - f.
+With the exception of the demand, which the claimant shall serve pursuant to Rule R-4(c), each party shall be deemed to have consented that any other papers, notices, or process necessary or proper for the continuation of an arbitration under these Rules, and for any court action in connection therewith or for the entry of judgment on any award made thereunder, may be served upon such party by: - 1.
+Mail addressed to such party or its representative at the last known address: - 2.
+Personal service, within or outside the state where the arbitration has been or is to be held, provided that reasonable opportunity to be heard with regard to the dispute is or has been granted to the party; or - 3.
+Electronic mail (e-mail), unless a party objects to service upon it by e-mail. - b.
+The AAA, the arbitrator, and the parties may also use alternative methods of communication or other platforms as directed by the AAA or as agreed by the parties or directed by the arbitrator to exchange any communication or other notice required by these Rules during the course of the arbitration.
+Unless otherwise instructed by the AAA or by the arbitrator, any documents or written communications submitted by any party to the AAA or to the arbitrator shall simultaneously be provided to the other participants to the arbitration, including the AAA. - c.
+Failure to provide all other parties with copies of communication made to the AAA or to the arbitrator may prevent the AAA or the arbitrator from acting on any requests or objections contained therein. - d.
 The AAA may direct that any oral or written communications that are sent by a party or their representative be sent in a particular manner.
 The failure of a party or their representative to do so may result in the AAA's refusal to consider the issue raised in the communication.